 In this guide, we introduce you to the sales funnel, which can help you improve the integrity and performance of your sales process.
 We will then take you through a step-by-step guide to show you how to create your own sales funnel using our sales funnel template.
-We’ll also show you how you can use tools like Pipedrive can help you manage this automatically.
+We’ll also show you how tools like Pipedrive can help you manage this automatically.

 What is a Sales Funnel?